chengsun/ep/docs/Timeline.md

   Exams and coursework may leave me short of time.

   *Targets*:
-  Decide on, and have an overall knowledge on, the method of fluid dynamics simulation to use.
+  * Decide on, and have an overall knowledge on, the method of fluid dynamics simulation to use.
+  * Start work on the mesh code.

 * **End of February**: